 - determine pricing by anchoring against value versus cost

-The first Running Lean + Switch workshop was the beginning of what I hope to be a healthy collaboration towards uncovering what customers really want versus what they say they want which are often two very different things.
+The first Running Lean + Switch workshop was the beginning of what I hope to be a healthy collaboration toward uncovering what customers want versus what they say they want, which are often two very different things.

 “There is no such thing as an impulse purchase”.